oussama-talaoui/final-project/README.md

 Based on _specific observations_ from the results section, the report clearly provides:

-- [X] An analysis of the real world implications of the results, at least one full paragraph.
+- [X] An analysis of the real world implications of the results.
-- [X] Clear suggestion for directions of future research, at least one full paragraph.
+- [X] Clear suggestion for directions of future research.

 ### Code Quality